-- Students must take a final exam.
+- Students must take a midterm and a final exam.
+The midterm will cover material from the first half of the course.
 The final exam is comprehensive and covers the material from the entire semester. - Make-up exam policy: Students must take the exams as scheduled.
 No make-up exam will be given. - Partial Credit is awarded on exams for problems (not multiple choice) when the computations are shown.
 Show all work on problems for maximum partial credit. - Students may use laptops or programmable calculators.
 While these may help students in the calculation of certain accounting problems, ultimately the student will need to use critical reasoning to be successful in this course. - Students may e-mail me to be informed of their respective grades.